Groumy/Groumy.github.io/_drafts/tbh-.md

 They could also simply roll, then add the modifier, but for [some reasons]({{ site.baseurl }}{% post_url 2019-09-22-going-black %}) they seems to like to know what number they have to roll before they do.

 This got me thinking that there probably a different way of doing it.

-# Some research

 So I started to look at different hack of The Black Hack and